 - Shaving and reshaping a bone to change its alignment

-- Replacing or lengthening a tendon by replacing it a section from another tendon
+- Replacing or lengthening a tendon by replacing it with a section from another tendon

 What You Can Expect During Flat Foot Correction Surgery

 Depending on how severe the surgery is, it can be performed successfully under full anesthesia if necessary.
 Many of these surgeries, however, can be done using regional anesthesia that numbs the ankle and foot while you remain awake.

 Flat foot surgery can seem intimidating and will interfere with your daily life for a few months.
 It is worth it for anyone who experiences unremitting pain in the feet and ankles due to flat feet.
 Because it is a surgical correction, the results are permanent, so you won’t have to continue with treatments after the recovery period of over.
 Instead, you can once again walk, run, and stand for hours on your own two feet with no discomfort.